charlax/professional-programming/training/web-dev/README.md

 ## Prerequisites

-Not much, just general knowledge about computer and the Internet.
+Not much, just general knowledge about computers and the Internet.

 ## Principles

 - Focus on the main stuff.
-A lot of things have to be learnt on the job anyway.
+A lot of things are learnt on the job anyway.
-- For aspiring professionals.
-Programming is not only about raw knowledge, it's also about best practices.
+- Programming is not only about raw technical knowledge, it's also about best practices.
-- Go wide.
+- Go wide and go deep.
 - We learn by doing, so this training includes lots of exercises.
 - A lot of videos are included, since they provide hands-on experiences.
+You can find a LOT more videos here: [hellerve/programming-talks](https://github.com/hellerve/programming-talks) and [talks that changed the way I think about programming](http://www.opowell.com/post/talks-that-changed-the-way-i-think-about-programming/)

 ## Roadmap

 1. Start with a programming language.
 2. Do a first pass at the web development components: DB, HTTP API, etc.
 3. Write a full-fledged exercise, get it reviewed.
-4. Go deeper in the topics above.
+4. Go deeper in the topics.

 ## Meta: learning about learning